Art Major Asian Scholarships 2026 at Korea National University of Arts

 Opportunity Description

 Application for AMA+ (Art Major Asian Scholarships) is now open to students from Afghanistan and 138 other countries (listed below) who want to pursue their Major in Arts on a fully funded scholarship.
-AMA (Art Major Asian) Scholarship is an Official Development Assistance (ODA) project of the Ministry of Culture, sports, and Tourism of the Republic of Korea offered for international students to study for their Bachelor’s degree or Master’s degree at the Korean National University of Arts in the academic year of 2025.
+AMA (Art Major Asian) Scholarship is an Official Development Assistance (ODA) project of the Ministry of Culture, sports, and Tourism of the Republic of Korea offered for international students to study for their Bachelor’s degree or Master’s degree at the Korean National University of Arts in the academic year of 2026.

 Korean National University of Arts offers the AMA Scholarships to provide the opportunity for advanced studies and promote international exchanges among countries.
 Read the complete details below:

-AMA+ Scholarship Key Details
+AMA+ Scholarship at K-ARTS Key Details

 Host Institution: Korean National University of Arts (K-Arts)